 At times, Beckfoot Trust schools may disagree with decisions made by Bradford Children's Social Care.
 Currently, the first step for resolution is over the phone via the front door.
 However, if DSL's wish to make a further complaint and escalate, the process can be found here.

-- Safer Bradford Resolving Multi Agency Professional Disagreements and Escalation - DSL's are also able to make a direct complaint to the West Yorkshire Consortium - West Yorkshire Consortium Inter Agency Safeguarding and Child Protection Procedures
+- Safer Bradford Resolving Multi Agency Professional Disagreements and Escalation DSL's also are able to make a direct complaint to the West Yorkshire Consortium. - West Yorkshire Consortium Inter Agency Safeguarding and Child Protection Procedures (proceduresonline.com)